vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 aren't.

 We also include a single member in our struct - `acknowledgements`.
-This struct configures end-to-end acknowledments for the sink, which is the ability for the sink to inform the upstream sources if the event has been successfully delivered.
+This struct configures end-to-end acknowledgements for the sink, which is the ability for the sink to inform the upstream sources if the event has been successfully delivered.
 See Vector's [documentation][acknowledgements] for more details.
 We will make this a configurable option.